macmist/android-dev-challenge-compose-week2/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+This time I really took my time and tried to play around with everything.
+It's still simple but I'm glad I managed to add some animations, as well as a colored background that changes depending on the completion.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->